Sign up to our newsletter

-Under The Health and Safety at Work Act 1974 (HASAWA), all organisations in the UK have a legal duty to put suitable arrangements in place to manage health and safety in the workplace.
-As a significant piece of legislation, it ensures anyone affected by an organisation, for example, tenants, members of the public, employees, contractors etc, are not exposed to health and safety risks.
+Under the Health and Safety at Work etc. Act 1974 (HASWA), all organisations in the UK have a legal duty to put suitable arrangements in place to manage health and safety in the workplace.
+As a significant piece of legislation, the HASWA ensures that anyone affected by an organisation, for example, tenants, members of the public, employees, and contractors, are not exposed to health and safety risks.

-Historically, the legislative approach to health and safety has been cautious and The Health and Safety at Work etc Act 1974, consolidated much of the early industry-specific legislation.
-As an umbrella act for laying down wide-ranging duties on employers to protect the health, safety, and welfare at work, it remains one, if not the key piece of legislation for revolutionising the way we work.
-It is enforced by the Health & Safety Executive (HSE) and was established as a piece of legislation that would be easy to follow and flexible enough to be applied regardless of an organisation’s risk or size.
+Historically, the legislative approach to health and safety has been cautious, and the HASWA consolidated much of the early industry-specific legislation.
+As an umbrella act for laying down wide-ranging duties on employers to protect health, safety, and welfare at work, it remains one of the most pivotal acts in transforming the way we work.
+It is enforced by the Health and Safety Executive (HSE) and was established as a piece of legislation that would be easy to follow and flexible enough to be applied regardless of an organisation’s risk or size.

-To put the impact of the legislation into context, in 1974 the HSE reported 651 fatal injuries sustained in the workplace.
-This figure reduced to 142 in 2020/21, a 78% decrease in fatal injuries.
+To put the impact of the legislation into context, in 1974, the HSE reported 651 fatal injuries sustained in the workplace.
+This figure reduced to 138 in 2023/24, a 78% decrease in fatal injuries since the legislation came into force.

 Health and Safety key facts